Heat Pump Services in Los Feliz — Heating & Cooling

 Quick answer

-Los Feliz is one of the most architecturally distinct neighborhoods in Los Angeles, home to a dense concentration of 1920s and 1930s Spanish Colonial Revival and Mediterranean-style homes.
-Many of these properties feature original plaster walls, tile roofs, and unique architectural details that make HVAC installation and ductwork routing genuinely challenging.
-At LC Heating & Air, we have worked in Los Feliz homes for years, understanding the specific requirements of older construction: how to run new ductwork without destroying original plasterwork, where to locate condensing units on tight hillside lots, and how to size systems correctly for homes with varying insulation characteristics.
+Los Feliz is one of the most architecturally distinct neighborhoods in Los Angeles — home to a dense concentration of 1920s and 1930s Spanish Colonial Revival and Mediterranean-style homes, many with original plaster walls, tile roofs, and architectural features that make HVAC installation and ductwork routing genuinely challenging.

 Local HVAC considerations